leotrs/erdos/content/reprs/adjlist.md

 n(n+1)/2`, and therefore, our new graph representation will in general have fewer lines than the previous one.

-## Problem
+## Challenge

-For this problem, you need to read a file representing a graph in the previous, long, format, and output it in the new, shorter one.
+For this challenge, you need to read a file representing a graph in the previous, long, format, and output it in the new, shorter one.

 The input is a file where the first line contains two integers, `n` and